benmvp/react-workshop/src/redux/00-begin/README.md

 ## Exercises

-- Visit [http://localhost:3000/](http://localhost:3000/) and you should see an empty page
+- Visit [http://localhost:3000/](http://localhost:3000/) and you should see a fully-functioning "email app"
-- Install [React Developer Tools](https://github.com/facebook/react-devtools#installation) for your browser
 - Install a JSX-friendly code editor, such as [Visual Studio Code](https://code.visualstudio.com/)

 ## Next